 But it's not only the proximity key which is effected.
 This same equipment can also grab the code when you press the unlock button on your remote to unlock your car.

-My car or aftermarket alarm has rolling code technology so is it protected?
+My car has rolling code technology so is it protected?
 The answer is unfortunately not.
 The thieves have found a way past this too.
 A well known hacker in the United States called Sammy kamkar and demonstrated at Def Con (Conference for Hackers).
 He uses a side line attack.

 Sammy is campaigning for all car manufacturers and aftermarket car alarm companies to upgrade the security in their key fobs.
 He has designed a device which is being used by the thieves to simply catch your factory remotes or aftermarket alarms key codes and stores them for use by the thief.

 The next time you press your wireless key fob to unlock your car weather it be the factory remote, or an aftermarket alarm, if you find that it doesn’t beep until the second try, the issue may not be a technical glitch.
 Instead, a hacker like Samy Kamkar may be using a clever radio hack to intercept and record your wireless key’s command.
 And when that hacker walks up to your vehicle a few minutes, hours, or days later, it won’t even take those two button presses to get inside.
 The $32 radio device named RollJam, smaller than a mobile phone, is designed to defeat the “rolling codes” security used in not only most modern cars and vans keyless entry systems, but also in most aftermarket alarm systems and in modern garage door openers.
 The technique, long understood but easier than ever to pull off with Kamkar’s attack, lets an intruder break into cars without a trace, turn off their alarms and effortlessly access garages.